- 500ml reduced fat milk

 - Transfer the thickened mixture back into the mixing bowl of the stand mixer, add the yogurt and mix on speed 2 until smooth.
 Transfer to a large jug and chill for several hours or overnight.

-- Turn mixture to speed 1, slowly add cooled custard to freezer bowl.
-Churn for 20 minutes or until the custard is beginning to thicken.
+- Attach the frozen KitchenAid Ice Cream bowl and dasher to the stand mixer.
+Turn mixer to stir, and pour cold mixture into bowl with the mixer running and churn for 20-25 minutes until the custard is beginning to thicken.
 Add the nuts and continue churning until a firm soft serve results.

 - Immediately remove ice cream to serving dishes or transfer to an airtight, sealed container and freeze for 2-4 hours until frozen.

 - Remove ice cream about 5 minutes before scooping.
 Home-made ice cream is harder than commercial ice cream so remove from freezer and allow to soften slightly.

 - Please note the texture and flavour of the ice cream does not appear to deteriorate but for food safety standards, home-made ice cream must be eaten within 7 days as it contains egg yolk.

 - This particular ice cream is a little more icy in texture rather than creamy as it is made with milk not cream.